zhengchangsulab/ProSampler/README.md

 Start using ProSampler:

 Once you download and unzip PROSAMPLER.tar.gz, you will see several files:

-1. ProSampler.cpp
+1. ProSampler.cc
 2. ProSampler.unix
-3. ProSampler.maxos
+3. ProSampler.macos
 4. ProSampler.exe
+5. Markov.cc
+6. Markov.unix
+7. Markov.macos
+8. Markov.exe
-5. README.txt
+9. README.txt

+Before motif finding, you need to provide a dataset of background sequences.
+If no background dataset is provided, we provide a program named "Markov" used to generate background sequences.

-In the following context, we use ProSampler.unix as an example.
+In the following context, we use Markov.unix as an example.

-If you want to compile the program, just type: g++ -o ProSampler.unix ProSampler.cc
+If you want to compile the program, just type: g++ -o Markov.unix Markov.cc

-If you want to run let the program, type: chmod +x ProSampler.unix
+If you want to run the program, type: chmod +x Markov.unix

-Now you can run the program "ProSampler" by typing:
+Now you can run the program "Markov" by typing:
-./proSampler [options]
+./Markov.unix [options]

 If you type the command without any input parameter option, you will get a menue of how to set the parameters.

 ***************************************************************************************************

-Input file:

-The following shows the details about parameter specification.

 Usage:

-./ProSampler -i input_file_name [options]
+./Markov -i input_file_name -b output_file_name -f order_of_markov_model

+- input_file -

 The input file should be a plain TEXT file in FASTA format as follows,
 >sequence1 name